Dominic-Miller/Latte-Rorschach/README.md

 ## Workload Split
 ### Backend:
- - Django Server (web backend and auth): Alec, Dominic, Aaron, Chelsea, Ethan
+ - Django Server (web backend and auth):
+    - Alec, Dominic, Aaron, Chelsea, Ethan
+ - SQL Database:
- - SQL Database: Ethan, Aaron
+    - Ethan, Aaron
+ - Latte CDN:
- - Latte CDN: Ethan, Dominic
+    - Ethan, Dominic

 ### Frontend:
+ - React:
- - React: Chelsea, Alec
+    - Chelsea, Alec
+ - HTML/CSS:
- - HTML/CSS: Alec, Aaron
+    - Alec, Aaron

 ## Requirement Fulfillment
 ### Information Management
-SQL Database that contains:
+#### SQL Database that contains:
  - Per latte
     - Pointer to the image of the latte in the CDN
     - Interpretations, their votes
  - Per user (if logged in)
     - Name
     - Login hash
-CDN that contains:
+#### CDN that contains:
  - Latte images
-Role Based Access Control
+#### Role Based Access Control:
  - Standard users:
     - Don't need to log in, but can
  - Admins: